 The decision to move to Denmark as a digital nomad can be an inspired one for your business and networking opportunities.
 However, you will need to be aware of much more than the right residence permit for your purpose.
 Our team can help you with information about housing and signing rental agreements, the need to exchange your driver’s license (for some foreign nationals), and more.

 Digital nomads in Denmark will apply for a temporary Danish residence permit, allowing them to remain in the country for more than 90 days.
-Those who find that the Danish culture, lifestyle and other benefits suit their needs and are interested in a longer stay in the country can discuss their options with our team, according to the specifics of their freelance activities and their regular income.
+Those who find that the Danish culture, lifestyle, and other benefits suit their needs and are interested in a longer stay in the country can discuss their options with our team, according to the specifics of their freelance activities and their regular income.

 If you wish to remain in the country for other purposes, such as for business, we can help you apply for the right type of visa or residence permit.

-There may be no formal Denmark digital nomad visa, however, foreign nationals can still apply for a short-term visa which, in most cases, will suit their needs for remote work.
+There may be no formal Denmark digital nomad visa; however, foreign nationals can still apply for a short-term visa, which, in most cases, will suit their needs for remote work.

 The short-term visa allows the holder to remain in Denmark or the entire Schengen region for up to 90 days.